Mural del Beso Barcelona: The story behind the “kissing wall”

 The initiative started with the photographer Joan Fontcuberta and El Periódico de Catalunya.
 The idea was to create a mural composed of photographs sent by readers of the magazine, under the premise «living free”.

 Moreover, this work consists of 4,000 ceramic tiles that together form two lips on the point of kissing.
+If you approach you will notice that the subjects of these tiles are photographs of ordinary people.
+It is also considered as one of the most modern artworks or as locals say “arte urbano”.

 What do we find next to the mural?